Jabbada-x/ioBroker.chat-bot/README.md

 bot to send messages in Synology Chat

 ## Developer manual
-This section is intended for the developer.
 It can be deleted later

 ### Getting started